-- Ensure to rotate the plant to obtain balanced growth.
+- Ensure to rotate, the plant obtains balanced growth.

 - You can opt to keep your plant outdoors during winter as the intensity of light indoors is low.
 However, do not leave them outside on icy cold nights.

-- Introduce your plants to grow lights like fluorescent light for 7-10 hours a day.
+- Introduce your plants to grow lights like fluorescent lights for 7-10 hours a day.

 - Avoid moving the plant from a brighter corner to a low-light corner.

 - You can also draw a light curtain to avoid direct sun exposure.

 2. Ideal Temperature

 Like many other tropical plants, Philodendron giganteum adores a slightly warm temperature.